johannacarolinep/basilandthyme/README.md

 	- js: In this folder I store javascript code.
 This code is included in the HTML pages to enhance the responsiveness of the webpage and provide a better user experience.
 	    - Inside the js folder is a tests folder, in which I store the JEST tests for javascript functions.

 2. __staticfiles:__ The staticfiles folder is where the static files are collected from the static folder and are then able to be served in the live server.
-Before deployment of changes the command line `python manage.py collectstatic` needs to have been run so any changes to the static folder are correctly added in the staticfiles folder.
+Before deployment of changes the command `python manage.py collectstatic` needs to have been run so any changes to the static folder are correctly added in the staticfiles folder.

 3. __templates:__ The templates folder holds files that are responsible for serving templates.
 The following are found in this folder:
 	- __base.html__ - the base template which holds the code that is shared by all pages, such as the main navigation and footer, as well the HTML head element.
 All other html files in the project extend this template, directly or indirectly.